netsec-ethz/rains/DDoS-attacks.md

 the server will probably not be able to check all incoming assertions and shards which allows an adversary to inject inconsistent information.

-Defense: A server would only check consistency while it has enough computing power to maintain the regular service.
-Additionally, a monitoring system can count the ratio of shards to assertions and blacklist zones which have a high shard ratio.
+Defense: Having a maximum number of assertions per shard reduces the comparison a bit but not substantial.
+A server would only check consistency while it has enough computing power to maintain the regular service.
+Additionally, a monitoring system can count the ratio of shards to assertions and blacklist zones which have a high shard ratio or with highly overlapping shards.
 The counting is not trivial and might not be worth the effort to do it online.
-The server could send an alarm in case it reaches its computational capabilities and only the logs are inspected and searched for anomalies.
+The server could send an alarm in case it reaches its computational capabilities and only then are the logs inspected and searched for anomalies.

+Attack 10: After attack 9 was successful and the zone does not check for consistency anymore, the adversary could have a shard stating that a certain assertion does not exist which is globally visible while on the same time on some resolvers sneak in an inconsistent assertion.
+Or a malicious superordinate zone might delegate 2 public keys for the same key phase.
+Then it pushes after attack 9 happened the unauthorized delegation assertion into the cache which probably serves assertions on a round robin base.
+Clients with the unauthorized delegation might obtain fraudulent assertions without noticing as the validation works out just fine.
+These are for the most part one time attacks as the resolver under attack might eventually check the consistency based on the logs and detect the fraud.
+But for the second attack it is easier for a malicious superordinate to just create an additional key phase try to hide it from the authoritative zone by e.g. pushing assertions signed with the unauthorized public key at a location far away from the zone authority.
+To check the assertions validity no query will end up at the authorized zone as the superordinate can provide the delegation and that is sufficient.

+In general I do not see much use for an attacker to have an inconsistency.
+He will most likely be detected quickly and to create an inconsistency he must have a zone which he does not want to get blacklisted.

+Defense: Do not let attack 9 succeed.

 Attack 11: An attacker having authority over a zone can create a message containing a zone with a huge amount of unsigned dummy assertions and send it